 Personal Loan Types:

 There are lots of options when it comes to choosing a personal loan.
 It all comes down to what suits your personal needs and financial situation.
-To avoid the head spins and confusion, Mozo has broken down the different types of personal loans for you below.
+To avoid the head spins and confusion, here's a breakdown of the different types of personal loans out there.

 A secured personal loan requires you to put up an asset as security in order to borrow money from the lender.
-As security for the bank you can offer your car, house or even jewellery as collateral.
+As security you can offer your car, house or even jewellery as collateral.
 This means the lender can take possession of your asset if you fail to make the required repayments.
 The bank enjoys the security against defaulting, and you enjoy the lower interest rates that come with less risk for the bank.
-Check out some current secured personal loans deals on the market.

 - Lower interest rates and fees because the lender has less risk